GalacticGrape/Recipe-Book/README.md

 Getting Started
 To get started with MAGA's Recipe Book, follow these steps:

-Clone the Repository: git clone <repository-url>
+Clone the Repository: git clone <https://github.com/GalacticGrape/Recipe-Book.git>
 Navigate to the Project Directory: cd MAGA-Recipe-Book Run the Main Script: python main.py
 Explore and Enjoy: Start adding your favorite recipes and exploring the functionalities of the recipe book!